DexerMatters/DexerMatters/README.md

 <div align="center"> <i> A Ghost on the Internet, a Goblin in the real life </i> </div>

 - 📚  | Normal College in China
-- 🤔  | Alternating between INTP and ENPT
+- 🤔  | Altering between INTP and ENTP
 - 🎮  | Game Logic Developer
 - 📖  | Learner in PLT
 - 🌐  | Web Front-end Programmer